THE MARGIN / Risk & operations

 We'll pull your dispute ratio, benchmark it against the network thresholds, and show what tighter descriptors, screening, and representment would recover.

-Review my dispute rate โ†’ See how our reporting surfaces disputes early on the dashboard.
+Review my dispute rate โ†’ See how our reporting surfaces disputes early on the dashboard, or compare our transparent pricing.